 Comprising representatives of the Latino Deaf Community, the trilingual interpreting community, and the Consortium, the Task Force is charged with increasing the number of qualified interpreters able to interpret between English, ASL, and Spanish.
 It will accomplish this goal by enhancing leadership and awareness, determining effective practices around interpreting in trilingual settings and providing educational opportunities and resources.

-Over a five-year period, which began in 2010, the Task Force will actively guide the following projects:
+Over a five-year period, which began in 2010, the Task Force actively guided the following projects:

 - Development and implementation of leadership training for trilingual interpreters and Latino Deaf individuals